couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 # frontmatter
 path: "/tutorial-bedrock-serverless-pdf-chat"
 # title and description do not need to be added to markdown, start with H2 (##)
-title: Build PDF Chat App With Couchbase, AWS Bedrock using serverless arch
+title: Build PDF Chat App With Couchbase, AWS Bedrock using serverless architecture
 short_title: Build PDF Chat App
 description:
   - Construct a PDF Chat App with AWS Serverless Architecture and Couchbase Capella
-  - Learn to use Couchbase Vector Store, Langchain, Couchbase Eventing
+  - Learn to use Couchbase Vector Store, LangChain, Couchbase Eventing
   - Utilize multiple AWS features to get E2E Serverless Stack
-  - Discover how to use RAG’s for context-based Q&A’s from PDFs with LLM Service from AWS Bedrock.
+  - Discover how to use RAGs for context-based Q&As from PDFs with LLM Service from AWS Bedrock.
 content_type: tutorial
 filter: sdk
 technology: